debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-as-routing-profiles/add-destination-to-lorawan-as-routing-profile.md

 3. Click **Add**.

-    -\> The application server appears in the Destinations frame displaying its status.
+    -\&gt; The application server appears in the Destinations frame displaying its status.

 4. If you want to add another destination, click **Add**, and repeat